ssvassiliev/Summer_School_General/_episodes/09-planning.md

 {: .error}

 With this scheme CPU&nbsp;1 will be responsible for many more interactions as CPU&nbsp;8.
-This can easily approved upon by creating a pair-list upfront and evenly distributing particle-pairs for evaluation across the CPUs.
+This can easily improved by creating a pair-list upfront and evenly distributing particle-pairs for evaluation across the CPUs.